Generic Name: Dorzolamide hydrochloride

-The efficacy of Dorzolamide hydrochloride ophthalmic solution was demonstrated in clinical studies in the treatment of elevated intraocular pressure in patients with glaucoma or ocular hypertension (baseline IOP ≥23 mmHg).
-The IOP-lowering effect of Dorzolamide hydrochloride ophthalmic solution was approximately 3 to 5 mmHg throughout the day and this was consistent in clinical studies of up to one year duration.
+The efficacy of Dorzolamide hydrochloride was demonstrated in clinical studies in the treatment of elevated intraocular pressure in patients with glaucoma or ocular hypertension (baseline IOP > 23 mmHg).
+The IOP-lowering effect of Dorzolamide hydrochloride was approximately 3 to 5 mmHg throughout the day and this was consistent in clinical studies of up to one year duration.

-The efficacy of Dorzolamide hydrochloride ophthalmic solution when dosed less frequently than three times a day (alone or in combination with other products) has not been established.
+The efficacy of Dorzolamide hydrochloride when dosed less frequently than three times a day (alone or in combination with other products) has not been established.

-Store Dorzolamide hydrochloride ophthalmic solution at 20-25°C (68-77°F).
-[See USP Controlled Room Temperature.]
+Store Dorzolamide hydrochloride ophthalmic Solution, USP 2% at 20° to 25°C (68° to 77°F) [See USP Controlled Room Temperature].
 Protect from light.

 See FDA-approved patient labeling (Instructions for Use).